Rodrigo Rodrigues: Awards & Nominations for Goitaca (2020)

 In 1993, Rodrigues received the award for best actor at the Monologue Festival at the Escola de Artes Dramáticas Jundiaí for his performance in Fafa Volte Para Seu Chico.

 In 1998, Rodrigues received the Best Theatre Production award from the Cultural Map Awards of the government of São Paulo State for his play Mitos e Lendas, which he wrote, directed, produced and performed.

 The DENETRAN Brazilian National Awards awarded Rose Cereser the Best Project Award in 2001 for Amigos do trânsito, which Rodrigo directed, acted and presented.

 Rose Cereser received the National Volvo Award for Best Education Traffic Program in 2002 for Amigos do trânsito Group Work for Theatre, TV Program, and Advertising where Rodrigo was a director, actor and presenter.

 In 2010, Rodrigues received the Irish Times Theatre Awards at the Smock Alley Theatre for Best Costume Designer for The Trojan Women, which was directed by Rodrigues and co-directed by Alan King.

-As an environmental activist he founded Rodrigo Rodrigues Studios located in his self owned protected jungle, in Paraty, Brazil where he dedicates his entire work creation to visionary film making and visionary arts.
-All of his production costumes, sets and props are made of recycled and organic materials collected from streets, beaches and jungles, to support and preserve life on Earth.